BuddyForms/BuddyForms-Post-in-Groups/readme.txt

 == Changelog ==
+= 1.0.5 - 23 May 2021 =
+* Tested up to WordPress 5.7.
+* Fixed PHP exception when Group Component was disabled.
+Now a notice is shown to let know user that Groups Component is needed.
+* Fixed PHP exception that was shown on the group settings view.

 = 1.0.4 - 10 November 2020 =
 * Fixed some wrong references on the code.
 * Fixed fallback to attach a BP group to entries during the submission if the form field group selector isn't there.